coteditor/CotEditor/README.md

 # CotEditor

-CotEditor is a lightweight plain-text editor designed for macOS.
-The project aims to provide a general plain-text editor for everyone with an intuitive macOS-native user interface.
+CotEditor is a lightweight plain text editor designed for macOS.
+The project aims to provide a general plain text editor for everyone with an intuitive macOS-native user interface.

 - __Requirement__: macOS Sequoia 15 or later
 - __Web Site__: <https://coteditor.com>